peteroupc/peteroupc.github.io/bernoulli.md

 <a id=URandLessThanFraction></a>
 #### URandLessThanFraction

 The following helper algorithm is used by some of the algorithms on this page.
-It returns 1 if a PSRN turns out to be less than a fraction, _frac_, which is a number in the interval \[0, 1\].
+It returns 1 if a PSRN turns out almost surely to be less than a fraction, _frac_, which is a number in the interval \[0, 1\].

 1. If _frac_ is 0 or 1, return 0 or 1, respectively.
 (The case of 1 is a degenerate case since the PSRN could, at least in theory, represent an infinite sequence of ones, making it equal to 1.)
 2. Set _pt_ to 1/_base_, and set _i_ to 0. (_base_ is the base, or radix, of the PSRN's digits, such as 2 for binary or 10 for decimal.)